The Excel CUMIPMT function calculates the cumulative interest paid on a loan or investment, between two specified periods.

-The following spreadsheet shows the Excel Cumipmt function used to calculate the cumulative interest paid during each year of a loan of $50,000 which is to be paid off over 5 years.
+In the following spreadsheet, the Excel Cumipmt function is used to calculate the cumulative interest paid during each year of a loan of $50,000 which is to be paid off over 5 years.
 Interest is charged at a rate of 5% per year and the payment to the loan is to be made at the end of each month.

 Note that in this example:

 Further examples of the Excel Cumipmt function are provided on the Microsoft Office website.

 If you get an error from the Excel Cumipmt function, this is likely to be one of the following:

 |#VALUE!||-||Occurs if any of the supplied arguments are not recognised as numeric values.|